nathanshammah/make-your-code-count/8-host.md

 (as a machine at a research institution) or using online cloud services (such as Google and AWS).

 This is the end of this introductory course to making your own open-source scientific library from scratch.

+A list of [Useful Links](9-links.md) cited in these pages, plus additional others, is collected for your convenience.

 If you found some passages wrong, inaccurate or incomplete, or would like to contribute to this project, you can raise an [issue](https://github.com/nathanshammah/opensource/issues) or open a [pull request](https://github.com/nathanshammah/opensource/pulls).